shalles/gulp-fecmd/README.md

 #gulp-fecmd

 ###what's gulp-fecmd
-gulp-fecmd is a tool that will help FE coding js with CMD(Common Module Definition) free with not quote any third-party library in your program;
+gulp-fecmd is a tool that will help FE coding js with CMD(Common Module Definition) free without quote any third-party library in your program;

 ###install